 - Email phishing is the most common form.
 Attackers send emails with malicious links or attachments to infect their targets.

-- Spear phishing is more selective, with attackers sending emails to a specific target.
+- Spear phishing is more selective, with malicious hackers sending emails to a specific target.

-- Whaling attacks occur when a high-profile employee, such as the CEO or CFO, is targeted in a phishing scam.
+- Whaling targets a high-profile employee, such as the CEO or CFO, in a phishing scam.

-- Pharming attacks occur when a DNS server is tricked into replacing a legitimate cached IP address with a malicious one, thereby redirecting users to the malicious website when they type the legitimate one into the browser.
+- Pharming is an attack that tricks a DNS server into replacing a legitimate cached IP address with a malicious one, thereby redirecting users to the malicious website when they type the legitimate one into the browser.

 - SMS phishing, or smishing, is a phishing scam executed via text message.

-- Social media phishing occurs when phishing messages are sent via social media platforms.
+- Social media phishing involves phishing messages sent via social media platforms.

-If an unsolicited or unexpected email arrives in your inbox, be sure to do the following:
+When you receive an email from an unknown source, be sure to do the following:

 - Check for typos.
 Many phishing emails contain grammatical errors and misspelled words.

 - Check the sender's address.
 If you don't recognize it, be wary.
-Remember, phishers can forge sender addresses.
-Check the IP address in the email source code to see if it can be traced back to the true sender.
+Remember, phishers can forge sender addresses to make the email appear to be from a legitimate source.
+Check the IP address in the email source code to see if you can trace it to a legitimate contact.

-- If personal, corporate or financial data must be entered into a website, visit the site by typing it into a browser; never click the link in an email or copy and paste it.
-Also, make sure the site is secure by checking for a lock symbol in the browser bar or making sure the URL starts with HTTPS.
+If you must enter personal, corporate or financial data into a website, visit the site by typing it into a browser.
+Never click the link in an email or copy and paste it.
+Also, ensure the site is secure by checking for a lock symbol in the browser bar and making sure the URL starts with HTTPS.

-- Run antimalware software, and regularly update it.
+- Run antivirus and antimalware software, and regularly update them.

 - Use a firewall.

-- Many groups collect phishing attack data to shut down websites and take legal action against phishers.
-Phishing scams can be reported to groups such as the Anti-Phishing Working Group via email or its website or the Federal Trade Commission via its website.
-In addition, many companies at risk of being spoofed have an email address to report scams to -- for example, Netflix and Visa.
+Industry groups also collect phishing attack data to shut down websites and take legal action against phishers.
+Report phishing scams to groups such as the Anti-Phishing Working Group or Federal Trade Commission.